The crystal ball: 2018 FCS playoff projection

 UC Davis at Weber State first-round winner at No. 3 seed South Dakota State

-Sam Houston State at Elon first-round winner at No. 7 seed Wofford
+South Dakota at Sam Houston State first-round winner at No. 7 seed McNeese